ahnan4arch/op-docs/Open Peer - Protocol Specification.md

   * Lockbox information
     * Lockbox domain - the domain hosting the lockbox
     * Lockbox account ID - (optional, if known) the assigned account ID for the lockbox
-    * Lockbox passphrase "hash" - (optional) hash of the lockbox passphrase, hex(hash(`lockbox-passphrase`)).
-If this hash specified matches the hash in the database associated with the account ID then this hash can be used to login to the lockbox account (by specifying the lockbox account ID).
-If validated identity information is present and the hash value does not match the hash value in the database then all the content values stored in the lockbox must be deleted (but the associated identities and the namespace grants can stay).
-This type of scenario can happen if a user's password was reset (where the lockbox passphrase was lost in the process).
+    * Lockbox passphrase ID - (optional, if a lockbox passphrase was previously generated) a static identifier associated with the currently generated passphrase (every time a passphrase is generated an ID is generated as well which is an identifier to refer to a particular passphrase without having to know the passphrase itself).
+If this ID specified matches the ID in the database associated with the account ID then this ID and proof of the lockbox passphrase can be used to login to the lockbox account (which also requires specifying the lockbox account ID).
+If validated identity information is present in the request and the "lockbox passphrase ID" value does not match the value in the database then all the content values stored in the lockbox must be purged (but the associated identities and the namespace grants can remain).
+This type of scenario can happen if a user's password was reset (which may have caused the lockbox passphrase to be lost in the process).
+    * Lockbox hash - (optional but required when a lockbox passphrase is known by the identity being specified) this value is used to store into the database to provide login capability to the login via lockbox passphrase proof in the future without requiring an identity that validates for future calls to "Lockbox Access Request", value = hex(hmac(`<lockbox-passphrase>`, "lockbox:" + `<lockbox-passphrase-id>`))
+    * Lockbox passphrase proof - (optional) proof the passphrase is known and required to login to the lockbox account when logging in without a identity that validates being specified in the request, proof = hex(hmac(`<lockbox-hash>`, "identity-access-validate:" + `<client-nonce>` + ":" + `<expires>` + ":" + `<lockbox-passphrase-id>` + ":lockbox-access")), lockbox hash = hex(hmac(`<lockbox-passphrase>`, "lockbox:" + `<lockbox-passphrase-id>`))
+    * Expiry of the proof for the 'lockbox passphrase proof' - a window in which lockbox passphrase proof is considered valid
-    * Lockbox reset flag - (optional) if specified and true, a new lockbox must be created for the identity specified (and an identity must be specified must be granted access) and this identity must become unassociated with any other existing lockbox accounts.
+    * Lockbox reset flag - (optional) if specified and true, a new lockbox must be created for the identity specified (and an identity which validates must be included in the request) and the identity specified must become unassociated with any other existing lockbox accounts.
 If this identity was previously the only associated identity with a previous lockbox account then the previous lockbox account can be deleted entirely.
   * Agent
     * User agent - the user agent identification for the product, typically "name/version (os/system)"
     * Name - a human readable friendly name for the product